spanglerbrennen-prog/bm-spangler-ai-portfolio/case-studies/README.md

 - Commentary on model behavior: where it holds the line, where it adapts, and what this implies for deploying AI with real-world, non-ideal users.
 - Reflections on how persona-driven red-teaming can surface both strengths and failure modes that do not appear in sanitized test prompts.

+**Related field test:**
+Path: `field-tests/Derrick_L2_Quillbot_Field_Test_BMSpangler.pdf`

+This shorter, unsignaled field test takes the Derrick persona into a production writing assistant (Quillbot) and shows how, after initially warning against a hostile phrase (“you can go stand in traffic for all I care”), the tool ultimately includes it in a polished demand email after light user pushback.
+It serves as a Level 2 extension of the same safety theme: harassment/hostility boundaries under real-world usage.

 ---

 ## The Brooklyn Method – Case Study